open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 ### Select / Deselect Data

 To select or deselect individual lines, you can click on the checkbox at the beginning of a line.
 If you want to select or deselect all rows you have to click on the checkbox in the first column header.

+Alternatively, you can use the keyboard navigation and select or deselect the checkboxes by pressing spacebar.

 ### Sorting Data

-If you want to sort the data by a single columndate you have to click on the column header.
+If you want to sort the data by a single column, you have to click on the column header.
 The arrows show in which direction the sorting took place.

+Alternatively, you can use the keyboard navigation and toggle sorting by pressing the enter key.

 ## License